o1lab/socket.io-on-gae/README.md

 # socket.io on Google App Engine using node.js

-Contents below are of websockets sample in GAE and is also applicable to socket.io This sample demonstrates how to use WebSockets on [Google App Engine Managed VMs](https://cloud.google.com/appengine) with Node.js.
+Contents below are of [websockets sample](https://goo.gl/l3OePg) in GAE and setup is also applicable to socket.io.
+This sample demonstrates how to use WebSockets on [Google App Engine Managed VMs](https://cloud.google.com/appengine) with Node.js.